 NABP welcomes pharmacists in all areas of practice as well as school and college of pharmacy faculty to apply as item writers for the Association’s examinations and assessments.
 Item writers must have two years’ experience in practice, teaching in a US pharmacy program, or in residency.
 More details regarding requirements are provided on the online interest form.

 Consisting of 11 organizations, the National Conference of Pharmaceutical Organizations brings together leaders from all aspects of pharmacy practice and the pharmaceutical trade.

 NABP and NABP Foundation are ACPE-accredited providers of continuing pharmacy education, and provide exciting, informative continuing education programs on pharmacy regulation and matters related to the protection of public health at the Annual Meeting and at special sessions held throughout the year.
-NABP also partners with other organizations to offer continuing education on the latest developments in pharmacy practice.
+NABP also partners with other organizations to offer continuing pharmacy education on the latest developments in pharmacy practice.